 - Reading a book about families and/or adoption.

-- Buying a book about adoption and donate it to your child’s school library or public library.
+- Buying a book about adoption and donating it to your child’s school library or public library.

 - Create something to remember each anniversary.